Satyamittal/Inventory-Management/README.md

-# Steps to make the exact same project by yourself

-#
+# Details and making process of project